History of the Mobile CT Scan

 Ongoing Maintenance and Support

-At Catalina Imaging, we offer ongoing maintenance and support to make sure your unit is always in top condition.
+We offer ongoing maintenance and support to make sure your unit is always in top condition.
+Whether it is a trailer issue or a scanner concern, our team is ready to respond swiftly.

 End of the Lease: Preparing for Removal

-Contact Catalina Imaging for Your Mobile CT Rental Needs
+Partner With Catalina Imaging for Your Mobile CT Scanner Needs

-Feel confident in your mobile CT rental with Catalina Imaging, the nation’s leading provider of mobile imaging solutions.
-With our experienced team of CT engineers, we can provide reliable knowledge and exceptional customer service to make your rental process absolutely seamless.
+Feel confident with Catalina Imaging, the nation’s trusted source of interim mobile CT coaches.
+With our experienced team of CT engineers, we can provide reliable knowledge and exceptional customer service to make your rental process hassle-free.